mpg/p256-m/README.md

-- While p256-m fully validates all inputs, Tinycrypt's ECDH shared secret function doesn't include validation of the peer's public key, which should be done separately by the user (there are attacks on static ECDH [when users forget](https://link.springer.com/chapter/10.1007/978-3-319-24174-6_21)).
+- While p256-m fully validates all inputs, Tinycrypt's ECDH shared secret function doesn't include validation of the peer's public key, which should be done separately by the user for static ECDH (there are attacks [when users forget](https://link.springer.com/chapter/10.1007/978-3-319-24174-6_21)).
-- The two implementation have slightly different security characteristics: p256-m is fully constant-time from the ground up so should be more robust than TinyCrypt against powerful local attackers (such as an untrusted OS attacking a secure enclave); on the other hand TinyCrypt includes coordinate
+- The two implementations have slightly different security characteristics: p256-m is fully constant-time from the ground up so should be more robust than TinyCrypt against powerful local attackers (such as an untrusted OS attacking a secure enclave); on the other hand TinyCrypt includes coordinate